daffainfo/ctf-writeup/The Odyssey CTF/Black Pandora/README.md

 ![psxview](images/psxview.png)

 Hmmm there is a proccess called `clickheretoget....`.
 It looks like the name program has been truncated.
 Let's see the full name using `filescan` module.
-Here is the command that I used to find the full name of the suspicious program
+Here is the command I used to find the full name of the suspicious program

 ```shell
 vol.py -f OdysseyVM-ded1be8a.vmem --profile=Win7SP1x64 filescan | grep "clickhere"